Ostorlab/KB/MOBILE_CLIENT/IOS/_MEDIUM/IPA_ASLR_DISABLED/description.md

-Address Space Layout Randomization (ASLR) is a memory protection that randomizes the layout space to to mitigate memory exploitation techniques.
+Address Space Layout Randomization (ASLR) is memory protection that randomizes the layout space to mitigate memory exploitation techniques.